Personal Injury Resulting from Property Owner Negligence in Baton Rouge LA

 Your medical expenses, loss of income brought about as a result of your injury, as well as non-economic damages like pain and suffering will have to figure in your premises liability compensation claim.
 It is understandable that you may need time to recover from injuries or mental trauma before you seek legal guidance.
 But remember that there is a statue of limitations deciding how much time you have to file to initiate legal action.

 The sooner you contact an attorney, the better your chances of building a strong case is.
 Every minute you wait, the destruction of evidence becomes more and more likely.
 Hence, you should safely secure evidence as soon as possible.
 Set up and label your own file with the accumulated information – staying organized is pivotal.
 Just remember, the longer you wait to contact a committed and knowledgeable attorney negatively impacts your case.

 Call A Qualified And Experienced Professional

-Experienced and hardworking attorney Price McNamara handles fractured bones cases across New Orleans, Kenner, Lafayette, Mandeville, Lafourche, Terrebone, Jefferson, Orleans, East Baton Rouge, West Baton Rouge, Ascension, and St. John Parishes.
-If you think that you have a basis for a personal injury claim, call Louisiana personal injury attorney Price McNamara at his Baton Rouge office (225-201-8311) or Metairie office (504-458-8455).
-We will answer your queries or schedule a free consultation.
-His extensive trial experience of over 20 years, proven track record, and limited caseload philosophy ensure that you will obtain excellent personal attention and a patient hearing on a consistent basis.
+Price McNamara handles premise liability cases across New Orleans, Kenner, Lafayette, Mandeville, Lafourche, Terrebone, Jefferson, Orleans, East Baton Rouge, West Baton Rouge, Ascension, and St. John Parishes.
+If you think that you have a basis for a personal injury claim, or have been hurt or injured due to someone’s negligence or fault, call Louisiana brain injury lawyer Price McNamara at his Baton Rouge office (225-570-4718) or his Metairie office (504-667-6949) to have your queries answered or to schedule a free consultation.
+His extensive trial experience of over 20 years, proven track record and limited caseload philosophy ensure that you will obtain excellent personal attention and a patient hearing on a consistent basis.